-5 credits Prereq: 35mm film camera required.
+5 credits Prereq: 35mm SLR film camera required.

-Introduction to black-and-white photography as an art form and as visual communication.
-Laboratory hands-on experience will cover camera and darkroom procedures while lectures will treat historical and authentic and technical considerations.
+Introduction to black and white film photography as an art form and as a method of visual communication.
+Laboratory hands on experience will cover camera and darkroom procedures while classroom lectures will treat historical and technical considerations.